vinland-technology/flict/EXAMPLES.md

 ERROR:flict:Unknown or undefined licenses identified: Unknown license compatibility between outbound 'GPL-2.0-only' and inbound 'HPND'
 ```

-Flict exit with an error if any problems were identified.
+Flict exits with an error if any problems were identified.

 # Force verify an outbound license expression against an inbound license expression

-To verify, and continue even if problems were found, that the above license expressions we can use the `--ignore-problems` option.
+To verify, and continue even if problems were found, use the `--ignore-problems` option.

 ```shell
 $ flict --ignore-problems verify -il HPND or X11 and BSD3 -ol GPL-2.0-only AND BSD-3-Clause